BlaBlaHuman/kotlin-comprehensions/spread-operator-on-all-collections.md

 We have to modify the last two steps ([Function call candidates gathering](#function-call-candidates-gathering) and [Vararg lowering stage](#vararglowering-stage)) in order to achieve the desired functionality and allow using spread operator directly on iterable collections.

 ### Argument type checking
+After gathering all the candidates for a function call, a set of checkers derived from `org.jetbrains.kotlin.fir.resolve.calls.CheckerStage` is executed.
+One of such checkers is `org.jetbrains.kotlin.fir.resolve.calls.CheckArguments` that checks the types of all the passed arguments against the types of the function parameters.
+All the argument checking pipelines come to `org.jetbrains.kotlin.fir.resolve.calls.ArgumentsKt#checkApplicabilityForArgumentType` method in which all errors are reported based on various conditions.

-Currently, when gathering candidates for a function call, all the spread arguments' types are checked against the type of the `vararg` array.
+Currently, all the spread arguments' types are checked against the type of the `vararg` array.
 However, this is the main source of all the issues.
 Moreover, it provides a strange and inconvenient type incompatibility message:
 ```kotlin